ValveSoftware/SteamOS/README.md

 - steps for reproducing the issue; and
 - your system information.\*

-Please place logs either in a code block (press `M` in your browser for a GFM cheat sheet) or a [gist](https://gist.github.com).
+Please place logs either in a code block (press `M` in your browser for a GFM cheat sheet) or a [gist](https://gist.github.com) if they are lengthy.
 Information on log locations what what do with them, can be found on [wiki](https://github.com/ValveSoftware/SteamOS/wiki/Reviewing-log-information).
-If the logs and/or system information are lengthy, please place them into a GitHub [Gist](https://gist.github.com/).

 Conduct
 -------